Leafwing-Studios/leafwing-input-manager/README.md

 ### Documentation

-Reference documentation is handled with standard Rust doc strings.
+Documentation is handled with standard Rust doc strings.
-Use `cargo doc --open` to build and then open the docs.
+Use `cargo doc --open` to build and then open the docs locally.

-Design docs (or other book-format documentation) is handled with [mdBook](https://rust-lang.github.io/mdBook/index.html).
-Install it with `cargo install mdbook`, then use `mdbook serve --open` to launch the docs.